All you need to know about whiteboard markers

 There are four markers which are declared to be refillable:

-Even though Neuland markers are designed to be refillable (there is an opening on the back of the marker where you would inject the new ink with the use of a special manual pump (like a small enema)), you simply cannot buy the refill ink to do that.
-They had to discontinue selling the ink in early 2016, here is their blog post on that.
-Long story short — there is EU regulation 1272/2008 that demands that alcohol based inks must be packed, stored and transported with some extra care and the company decided that they could not afford it.
-So as of March 2017 you cannot buy the inks and you cannot refill these markers.
+Neuland markers are designed to be refillable (there is an opening on the back of the marker where you would inject the new ink with the use of a special manual pump (like a small enema)), you simply cannot buy the refill ink to do that.
+This makes these markers quite sustainable since their felt nibs are replaceable too.
+This way you really minimize the waste and could use a single marker forever.

 Edding claims their markers to be refillable and I have found a video on Youtube that explains the process.
 Now if you do not want to spend time watching it, there are two refilling approaches that depend on the marker type: